Katherine Johnson: Career

 She also helped to calculate the trajectory for the 1969 Apollo 11 flight to the Moon.
 During the Moon landing, Johnson was at a meeting in the Pocono Mountains.
 She and a few others crowded around a small television screen watching the first steps on the Moon.
 In 1970, Johnson worked on the Apollo 13 Moon mission.
-When the mission was aborted, her work on backup procedures and charts helped set a safe path for the crew's return to Earth, creating a one-star observation system that would allow astronauts to determine their location with accuracy.
+When the mission was aborted, her work on backup procedures and charts helped set a safe path for the crew's return to Earth, creating a one-star observation system to allow astronauts to determine their location accurately.
 In a 2010 interview, Johnson recalled, "Everybody was concerned about them getting there.
 We were concerned about them getting back."
-Later in her career, Johnson worked on the Space Shuttle program, the Earth Resources Satellite, and on plans for a human mission to Mars.
+Later in her career, she worked on the Space Shuttle program, the Earth Resources Satellite, and on plans for a human mission to Mars.

 Johnson spent her later years encouraging students to enter the fields of science, technology, engineering, and mathematics (STEM).

 Personal life and death

 Katherine and James Francis Goble had three daughters.
 The family lived in Newport News, Virginia, from 1953.
-James died of an inoperable brain tumor in 1956 and, three years later, Katherine married James A. "Jim" Johnson, a United States Army officer and veteran of the Korean War; the pair were married for 60 years until his death in March 2019 at the age of 93.
+James died of an inoperable brain tumor in 1956 and in 1959 Katherine married James A. "Jim" Johnson, a United States Army officer and veteran of the Korean War; they were married for 60 years, until his death in 2019 at age 93.
 Johnson, who had six grandchildren and 11 great-grandchildren, lived in Hampton, Virginia.
 She encouraged her grandchildren and students to pursue careers in science and technology.

-She was a member of Carver Memorial Presbyterian Church for 50 years, where she sang as part of the choir.
+For 50 years Johnson was a member of Carver Memorial Presbyterian Church, where she sang as part of the choir.

-Johnson died at a retirement home in Newport News on February 24, 2020, at age 101.
-Following her death, Jim Bridenstine, NASA's administrator, described her as "an American hero" and stated that "her pioneering legacy will never be forgotten."
+Johnson died at a Newport News retirement home on February 24, 2020, at age 101.
+After her death, NASA administrator Jim Bridenstine called her "an American hero" and said "her pioneering legacy will never be forgotten."